VJTI-MCA-25/lab_link_ansible/readme.md

 -   `rest_framework`
 -   `django-cors-headers`

+### TODO List:

-> TODO: Need to make a virtual environment for the project and make a `requirements.txt` file
+-   Need to make a virtual environment for the project and make a `requirements.txt` file
+-   Schedule a cron job to update the Package model everynight